wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 3.9.5 =
+* [Note] Some of our add-ons had a bug preventing them from properly checking for updates.
+Please [contact us](http://support.getused.to.it) if you need to obtain the latest version of your add-ons.
+* [Update] The Save button in the settings is now always visible, so that there is no need to scroll all the way to the bottom to save your options.
+* [Update] More data layer updates introduced in wp_slimstat_db.
+Keep an eye on your custom add-ons!
+* [Fix] Pagination was not working as expected when a date range was set in the filters (thank you, [nick-v](https://wordpress.org/support/topic/paging-is-broke))

 = 3.9.4 =
 * [Note] The URL of the CDN has changed, and is now using the official WordPress repository as a source: cdn.jsdelivr.net/wp/wp-slimstat/trunk/wp-slimstat.js - Please update your "external" tracking codes accordingly.
 * [Note] The structure of the array **wp_slimstat_db::$sql_filters** has changed!
 Please make sure to update your custom code accordingly.
 Feel free to [contact us](http://support.getused.to.it) for more information.